 After reviewing your content and identifying trends, you can then begin extracting key findings and applying them to your next content strategy.
 Here are a few common questions to consider for your next content strategy:

-- What is content curation plan and how can we apply it to our content strategy?
+- Do you have a content curation plan?
+How can we apply it to our content strategy?

 - What content can be repurposed or updated to meet new goals?

-- What keywords do we want to rank for?
+- Have we searched for the keywords we want to rank for?

 - Where do we see gaps in our content?